ccbogel/QualCoder/README.md

 Install dependencies in the command prompt:

-`python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six xlrd`
+`python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six`

 or:

-`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six xlrd`
+`py -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six`

 To launch, you can create a shortcut to the qualcoder.py file to start QualCoder.